-- Meet to determine which workplan items and recommendations to work on over the upcoming year. - Look back over the previous year and evaluate what the community accomplished and determine where there is a need for improvement or focus. - Annual review allows for flexibility in determining the tasks the city will undertake based on budgetary constraints or changing community priority and input. - Annual review would be well timed with the annual budgeting cycle to coordinate capital improvements and other programs with the goals of the plan. - Publish an annual report for public review.
+- Determine which work plan items and recommendations to work on over the upcoming year. - Look back over the previous year and evaluate what the community accomplished and determine where there is a need for improvement or focus. - Publish an annual report for public review, and pass a resolution indicating the annual tasks for the upcoming fiscal year.